Jawny/Jawny/README.md

 ### Hi there 👋
+Looking for SWE Opportunities!

 Some things About me:
-- Product Architect Intern at NVIDIA
+- Former Product Architect Intern at NVIDIA
 - Former SWE Intern at Philips
 - Former SWE Intern at Excelar